MMH at a glance

 Why should we care about Maternal Mental Health?

 Perinatal depression and anxiety are significant mental and public health problems with well-documented consequences for mothers, children, and families.

-Life changes around pregnancy make women more vulnerable to mental illness.
-The negative cycle of poverty and mental illness impact on a woman’s ability to function and thrive.
+Life changes around pregnancy can make women more vulnerable to mental illness.
+The negative cycle of poverty and mental illness impact on a women’s ability to function and thrive.
 This may also directly affect her foetus or child, with long-lasting physical, cognitive and emotional outcomes.
 Mental health care provides the necessary support to empower women to identify resources and personal capabilities.
 This can enhance her resilience to difficult life circumstances and support her to nurture their children optimally.
 Caring for mothers is a positive intervention for long-term social development.

 What is perinatal mental health disorder?